Daniel Batista Lima: International career

-Managing career
+Managerial career

 After his playing days were over, Batista coached Diagoras, Fostiras, he was the director of football of Lamia, head coach of AO Nea Ionia, AEK Athens U20, Peramaikos and a technical director of Niki Volos.
-From the summer of 2021 he is the Technical Director of Ethnikos Piraeus.
+From the summer of 2021 he is the technical director of Ethnikos Piraeus.

 Personal life

 Batista's uncle, Noni Lima was a former footballer who had a successful career in Greece at Panionios.
-His nephew and Noni's son, Konstantinos is a player of Episkopi.
+His nephew and Noni's son, Konstantinos is also a footballer.